Ever tried to keep yourself from yelling at kids when you’re really, really mad?

 The stories all have the same structure – Heera boy did (or did not) want to do something.
-This would result in some very nasty and gory consequences.
+This would result in some very terrible consequences.
 Then either his grandma or his fairy godmother would come and tell him what he should do to avoid the consequences.
-And so he changed his ways.
-And everything was well with the world and he lived happily ever after 🙂
+And then he changed his ways.
+And everything was well with the world, and he lived happily ever after 🙂

 A good thing about trying to make up a story is that my brain is too busy thinking what I should say next, and hers is too busy imagining it, and neither of us has room in our brains to yell/rebel anymore.